Devin Titus: Stellenbosch FC

+Maghreb of Fez

+In August 2026, Titus officially joined Botola Pro side Maghreb of Fez.
+He enjoyed a memorable debut the following month when he came off the bench to score a long-range goal in his side's 4–1 CAF Champions League preliminary-round first-leg win over Rahimo FC, in what was also his maiden appearance in the competition.

 International career

 South Africa U-23

 Titus has represented South Africa at U-23 level and received his first call-up by coach David Notoane in March 2023 for the third round of 2023 U-23 Africa Cup of Nations qualifiers against Congo.
 He made his debut in a 1–1 home draw in the first leg but was ultimately unable to help his side qualify for the competition, which also served as the qualification route for the 2024 Summer Olympics.

 South Africa

 Following a strong domestic season at club level during the 2023–24 campaign, Titus earned his maiden call-up to the South African national team for the 2024 COSAFA Cup in Gqeberha, South Africa.
 He made his debut in the country's opening match of the tournament in a 1–1 draw against Mozambique and featured once more, although Bafana Bafana failed to progress beyond the group stage.
 Later in the year, he featured in South Africa's 3–0 Group K win over South Sudan in a result that saw Bafana Bafana qualify as group leaders for the 2025 Africa Cup of Nations in Morocco with an unbeaten record.